Lancelot4306/LanceLLM/README.md

-# MyLLM2: Transformer from Scratch
+# MyLLM2: Large Language Model from Scratch

 Welcome to my implementation of a GPT-style language model built from scratch using PyTorch.
 This project follows the architecture and training methodology from Sebastian Raschka’s *"Build a Large Language Model (from Scratch)."*